rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 In this view, Pagan gods were not imaginary or false, but very real created spirits, most of which fell from God's grace.

 The new-atheist critique that claims "you are an atheist with respect to Zeus or Thor," fails here because the ancient view (Christian or otherwise) believed in these very real powers and principalities.
-Christians simply viewed these as created spirits with God-given dominion over the earth.
+Christians simply viewed these as created spirits as having God-given dominion over the people of the earth.

 !!! quote "Psalm 82"
     God standeth in the congregation of the mighty; he judgeth among the gods.<br />